-Progress against asks will be systematically monitored progress, by conducting an annual assessment of companies ranking them on a scale from one to five.
-There is also an escalation pathway ultimately leading to divestment if the company fails to make sufficient progress.
+Progress against asks will be systematically monitored, by conducting an annual assessment of companies and their continued progress, as well as to reassess the Investment Manager's expectations of minimum standard.
+There is an escalation pathway which ultimately may lead to divestment if a company fails to progress and therefore is no longer deemed aligned to the Sub-Fund's objective.
 The Investment Manager will report on both these aspects, as well as any successful engagements, as part of its annual outcomes report.